The Notes app on iPhone and iPad isn't just for typing. You can do so much more, including adding pictures, web pages, and grids.

 How to select colors in Notes sketch pad for iPhone and iPad

-- Tap the Color Selector tool, located next to the eraser.
+- Tap the color picker tool, located next to the ruler.

 How to share your sketches from Notes on iPhone and iPad

 So you've created a masterpiece in Notes, and now you want to share it with friends and family.
 Of course, it's easy to do so.